gupta121nancy-code/Induction-/README.md

 personalities like Harpreet Kaur Grewal (HOD Of Applied Science),Dr.Sehajpal Singh (Principal),Dr.K.S Mann (HOD Of IT) and many one.
 I really inspired by such personalities as well as from our well performing seniors.
 I really enjoyed that unforgettable and memorable day.

 ## Day 2
   In Morning, there is a Proficiency Test for us which is monitored by our seniors.
 After that we had a break and then all students of CSE and IT again assembled in Auditorium.
 There we had an interactive session with a Reputed and Honourable Personality named _Dr.Jaswinder Singh_.
 He proves that science and mathematics is very interesting and simple to handle.
-He familiarised with many new Mathematical tricks and then Dr. Arshdeep Sir gave a really noteable and important about food.
+He familiarised with many new Mathematical tricks and then _Dr.
+Arshdeep Sir_ gave a really noteable and important about food.
 Then our seniors gave a session about Causmic Club.
-It's really a
+It's really a Learning and Inspiring Day for me.

+### Day 3: About Universal Human Values and Github